Bariest/speech_recognition/README.md

 ### Pre-requisite

 Now this project runs on IDF version 5.x.
-So install The esp-idf version 5.x
+So install The esp-idf version 5.x from website (https://dl.espressif.com/dl/esp-idf/?idf=4.4) for windows

 ### ESP-Skainet